prestto/tilt_test/README.md

 - [x] We should be able to launch a script in the container from the host (for operations like seeding, reset DB etc).

-- [ ] Files created by running a script in the container must be available on host (mimicing django's makemigrations).
+- [-] Files created by running a script in the container must be available on host (mimicing django's makemigrations).
+  - this doesn't seem possible, but we could just run this locally, no need to do it in the container really.

+- [ ] Have a DB with a state independant of the application, ie hot reload app, manual reload/ reset db.

 Bonus: